Armaan457/PDF-Chatbot/README.md

 # PDF Chatbot
 A **Retrieval Augmented Generation (RAG)** powered chatbot that enables users to interact with custom PDF documents using an LLM.
-Utilises **Groq LPU** for fast inference.
+Utilises **Groq LPU** for fast inference and features a message history for easier reference during interactions.
 Presently trained on a pdf on Mangonels but but easily adaptable for any PDF using the included `gen_emb.ipynb` notebook.

 # Technologies used
 **Web Interface**: Streamlit <br>